The glucopy-glurestore system deployment scripts

 A minimal (or not-so-minimal) system is loaded using a rescue CD/USB/floppy, at which point the restore script is run.

 The glurestore script will partition the target disk using information obtained from the original system, will format the desired partitions and will then mount the partitions, restore the data, and make the target disk bootable.
+A partition re-read (using two methods) will make sure that the partitions will be available prior to formatting.

 Note that /proc and /sys directories (which were not backed up) need to be created.
 The /mnt directory is created, as well.